collaborativebioinformatics/clinical_SVs/README.md

 ## Notes/Documentation

-The new fields in the annotated VCF will be:
+For the *gene-level* metrics, the relevant (new) fields in the annotated VCF will be:

 | name   | description                           |
 |--------|---------------------------------------|
 | AF     | Allele frequency                      |
 | CLINSV | the ids of matching known clinical SV |
 | GENE   | name of the gene(s) overlapped        |

+We will also run a gene set enrichment and highlight SVs in enriched pathways/diseases.
+This is will represent a set of *patient-level* metrics.
+The output will be a set of graphs (image files)

 ## Installation